Alain-sys/e-commerce-product-page/README.md

 # Frontend Mentor - E-commerce product page solution

-This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW) coded by [Alain-sys](https://github.com/Alain-sys)
+This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6) coded by [Alain-sys](https://github.com/Alain-sys)

 ## Table of contents